-Carney Elder Law is proud to define our practice area primarily as “Elder Law”.
-Although we gladly provide estate planning services to persons of all ages, and work with many professional, private and corporate clients on various types of cases, especially special needs planning, the focus of most of our work is on the elders in our community.
-When a family member comes to us for help in dealing with a beloved parent (or other elder), the focus of our efforts is providing for the well-being of the elder.
+Carney Elder Law is proud to define our primary practice area as “elder law.”
+Although we gladly provide estate planning services to persons of all ages, and work with many professional, private, and corporate clients on various types of cases, especially special needs planning, our work primarily concerns the elders in our community.
+When a family member comes to us for help in dealing with a beloved parent (or other elder), our focus is on promoting the well-being of the elder.
 As elder law attorneys, we bring a holistic and comprehensive approach to finding solutions to the problems faced by the elders in all of our cases, recognizing and addressing not just the elder’s legal problems, such as incapacity issues, but also the elder’s financial, health, personal care, and safety issues.

 Dealing with the incapacity of elders, especially those suffering from dementia, often requires us to seek protective legal proceedings, such as conservatorships, over vulnerable seniors whose personal and/or financial safety is at risk.
-We also often file for other court orders, such as community spouse single transaction property petitions and substituted judgment petitions to accomplish the elder’s goals when incapacity prevents the elder from doing so on his own.
+We also often file for other court orders, such as community spouse single transaction property petitions and substituted judgment petitions to accomplish the elder’s goals when incapacity prevents the elder from doing so on their own.

 As members of the National Academy of Elder Law Attorneys (NAELA), the attorneys and staff at Carney Elder Law strive to provide our clients with the best quality elder-centered legal services available in our community while adhering to the highest standards of professionalism and ethical behavior in all of our cases.